Project Scientist with the California Institute for Water Resources (Assistant/Associate/Full Rank-Represented 50% Variable FTE)

 Position Summary:

-The Eastern District is seeking applications for a 12-month, tenure track or tenured position as an Assistant or Associate professor, Extension educator in Eat Smart Idaho, other family and consumer sciences programs, and 4-H youth development.
-This position is located at the University of Idaho Extension office in Pocatello, Bannock County.
+The Eastern District is seeking applications for a 12-month, tenure track or tenured position as an Assistant or Associate professor, Extension educator in family and consumer sciences programs and 4-H youth development.
+Rank and tenure are negotiable based on how the candidate meets the criteria based on the unit and college bylaws.
+This position is located at the University of Idaho Extension office in Blackfoot, ID, Bingham County, and will do Extension programming in Bingham County and throughout the Eastern District.

 In addition, the educator will participate in applicable university, college, Extension, district and community committees and perform other service/ leadership assignments (5%) and will conduct scholarship/creative activities (5%).